cryptocoinjs/p2p-manager/README.md

 ```

 ## Peers
-The Manager keeps a list of known Peers to connect to (the "pool"), as well as a list of those currently connected ("active").
+The PeerManager keeps a list of known Peers to connect to (the "pool"), as well as a list of those currently connected ("active").

-As your implementation discovers new Peers, use the `Manager.addPool(hosts)` method to tell the Manager about them.
+As your implementation discovers new Peers, use the `PeerManager.addPool(hosts)` method to tell the PeerManager about them.
 If the number of active Peers is currently below the minimum (`options.minPeers`), a connection will be attempted immediately.
-Otherwise, they will just be added to the pool. `Manager.addActive(hosts)` adds a new peer and attempts to connect to it immediately, regardless if the number of active Peers is above the threshhold.
+Otherwise, they will just be added to the pool. `PeerManager.addActive(hosts)` adds a new peer and attempts to connect to it immediately, regardless if the number of active Peers is above the threshhold.

 ## Peer lists
 The `seedPeers` argument of `launch()`, and the `hosts` argument of `addPool()` and `addActive()` are lists of hosts, expressed one of the following ways: